MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/reference/schemas/definitions/parameters/dataTypes.md

 ## Integers

 Integer values are numbers without a fractional part.
-Integer values can be limited by integrating tools or the DSC Resources they're used with.
+Integer values may be limited by integrating tools or the DSC Resources they're used with.
 DSC itself supports integer values between `-9223372036854775808` and `9223372036854775807`.